Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm

 and

-Here $H$ is given by Eq.~\eqref{eq:H_Ising} and is restricted to the trees shown in Fig.~\ref{fig:trees}.
-These trees are fully characterized by the regularity $d$ and the QAOA depth $p$.
-As a first step, we can insert $2p+1$ resolutions of identity, labelled by $[1],[2],\dots,[p],[0],[-p],\dots,[-2],[-1]$.
+Here, $H$ is given by Eq.~\eqref{eq:H_Ising} and is defined on the trees shown in Fig.~\ref{fig:trees}.
+These trees are fully characterized by the degree $d$ and the QAOA depth $p$.
+As a first step, we can insert $2p+1$ resolutions of identity, labelled by superscripts $1,2,\dots,p,0,-p,\dots,-2,-1$.
 The basis vectors $\bm{\tilde{z}}^{[m]}$ have a dimension that is equal to the number of variables in the tree, i.e.